CoolBitX-Technology/coolwallet-signing-tools/script-generator/README.md

 #### UTXO: BTC

-在 Coolwallet signing 設計中，開發者只需要設計 output script，
+In the Coolwallet signing design, developers only need to design the output script.
-不過 argument 則需要提供 input & output argument。
+But the argument needs to provide input & output argument.

 **Input(utxo) Argument**
 [outPoint(32+4B)] [inputScriptType(1B)] [inputAmount(8B)] [inputHash(20B)]